Innovation of the Year

 by Charlene McGrath, Yin-Fen Pao, Jeremy Berberich, Sheila Gray, and Ian Fry

-Gateway Community and Technical College (GCTC) was created in 1997 from three existing technical schools in the Northern Kentucky area.
-In order to maximize service to students, as well as take advantage of its location in an information rich region, GCTC developed a hybrid library.
-The GCTC hybrid library provides the college community with print and electronic resources, onsite and virtual reference services, and access to the GCTC Library collection, as well as the resources of a rich array of regional partner libraries.
-This is accomplished through contractual agreements and memberships; library policies; resource access to on-campus centers at the three GCTC campuses, partnerships with Northern Kentucky University (NKU) Steely and Thomas More College (TMC) libraries; reference services; information literacy; and an annual planning process.
+Gateway Community & Technical College was created in 1997 from three existing technical schools in the Northern Kentucky area.
+In order to maximize service to students, as well as take advantage of its location in an information rich region, Gateway developed a hybrid library.
+The Gateway hybrid library provides the college community with print and electronic resources, onsite and virtual reference services, and access to the Gateway Library collection, as well as the resources of a rich array of regional partner libraries.
+This is accomplished through contractual agreements and memberships; library policies; resource access to on-campus centers at the three Gateway campuses, partnerships with Northern Kentucky University (NKU) Steely and Thomas More College (TMC) libraries; reference services; information literacy; and an annual planning process.